kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 | No                                  | -                                  | Yes                                 | Delete from live configuration   |
 | No                                  | -                                  | No                                  | Do nothing / Keep live value     |

+**Note:** In the above table '-' mean not applicable because its value doesn't matter.

 ### Merging changes for list fields

 Merging changes to lists uses one of 3 strategies.
 The strategy is controlled per-field on the Kubernetes object definition.

-- Replace list (either primitive types or complex-types):
+- Replace list (either elements of primitive types or complex-types):
   Treat the list the same as a primitive field.
 Replace or delete the entire list.
 Preserves ordering.